WORLD-CLASS - COLLAGEN EXPERT

 Plant-based collagen, new application with 0 animal ingredients

 “Vegan collagen” is on the rise.
-Collagen that contains no animal ingredients is impressive and incredible and actually not possible.
-Currently, collagen derived from animals is the main source of collagen, but may have potential problems such as variation between batches, environmental pollution, biological heavy metal pollution, adverse allergic reactions, etc. “Vegan collagen” appeals to vegetarians, vegans, and other religious or social groups who do not consume or use animal-derived products due to their beliefs.
+Collagen that containing no animal ingredients is impressive and incredible and ,impossible.
+Currently, collagen derived from animals is the primory source of collagen.
+Still, it may have potential problems such as variation between batches, environmental pollution, biological heavy metal pollution, adverse allergic reactions, etc. “Vegan collagen” appeals to vegetarians, vegans, and other religious or social groups who do not consume or use animal-derived products due to their beliefs.

 VeCollal® Announced Its Collaboration With TCI